Adelaide Airport

 What restaurants and bars are at Adelaide Airport?

-Adelaide Airport is growing to meet its increased passenger numbers, with the current Terminal Expansion Project set to deliver an increase in the overall size of the terminal’s dining and retail precinct by more than 80 per cent.
+To meet an increase in passenger numbers, Adelaide Airport has expanded its shopping and dining precinct by more than 80% in recent years.
 Wow, that’s a much larger range of places to eat, drink and shop, and something to look forward to for passengers who regularly fly through Adelaide Airport.

 Restaurants and bars at Adelaide Airport include: